rimnadze/JavaCom/README.md

 documented code.
 It just works and does its job very well.
 This software is released under GPLv3+ license, hoping it helps other people too.

-My name is Rezo Imnadze and you can contact me at rezo@imnadze.ge.
+My name is Rezo Imnadze and you can contact me at rezo at imnadze.ge.
 Feedback is highly appreciated.

 Thank you for using this library.